ISCLab-Bistu/SelectiveFusion/README.md

 The testing datasets are included in [images](https://github.com/miaoxufan/SCFusion/tree/main/images).

-The testing results are included in [output_images](https://github.com/miaoxufan/SCFusion/tree/main/ouput_image).
+The testing results are included in [output_images].

 For `TNO21`,modify the `path_fusion` and `fusion_name` parameters, and then run the script file [plot_images/tno21](https://github.com/miaoxufan/SCFusion/blob/main/plot_images/tno21.py).